What exactly is a voice API?

 What makes a good voice API?

 First and foremost, a good API is one that’s easy to build with.
-However, it’s also important that your programmable voice API offers the flexibility and control you need to customize your experience to your specific needs.
+However, it’s also important that your API offers the flexibility and control you need to customize your experience to your specific needs.

 SDKs and robust documentation